-18. Off-balance sheet accounts
+18. Off-balance sheet accounts(a) This item is comprised of the following:

-2004 US\$(000) 2003 US\$(000)

-Contingent credits -

-Standby letters of credit and guarantees (b) 655,313 690,634

-Import and export letters of credit (b) 233,806 152,942
+Contingent credits - 2004 US\$(000) 2003 US\$(000) Standby letters of credit and guarantees (b) 655.313 690.634 Import and export letters of credit (b) 233,806 152,942 889,119 843,576 Responsibilities under credit lines agreements 569,332 509,586 Financial derivatives contracts, net (c) 211,520 135,647 Swaps contracts (d) 212,417 98,083 Total 1,882,388 1,586,892

-889,119 843,576

-Responsibilities under credit lines agreements 569,332 509,586

-Financial derivatives contracts, net (c) 211,520 135,647

-Swaps contracts (d) 212,417 98,083

-Total 1,882,388 1,586,892

-In the normal course of its business, the Group's banking subsidiaries are party to transactions with offbalance sheet risk.
+In the normal course of its business, the Group's banking subsidiaries are party to transactions with off-balance sheet risk.
 These transactions expose the Group's banking subsidiaries to credit risk in addition to the amounts recognized in the consolidated balance sheets.
 Credit risk for off-balance sheet financial instruments is defined as the possibility of sustaining a loss because any other party to a financial instrument fails to perform in accordance with the terms of the contract.
 The exposure to losses under commitments to extend credit, provide export and import letters of credit and guarantees is represented by the contractual amount specified in these instruments.
 The Group applies the same credit policies in making commitments and conditional obligations as it does for on-balance sheet instruments, including the requirement to obtain collateral to support off-balance sheet financial instruments, note 7, when it is deemed necessary.
 Collateral held varies, but may include deposits held in financial institutions, securities or other assets.